What does it mean if a website is parked?

 Why Do People Park Domains?

 People park domains for several reasons.
 They may plan to build a website later but want to secure the domain name now, even if the website is not secure at the moment.
 It’s like reserving your spot before anyone else can grab it.
-Others might park domains to sell them later for a profit.
-Some businesses also park domains similar to their main ones to prevent confusion or cyber-squatting.

 What Do Parked Pages Look Like?